imagekit-developer/imagekit-ruby/README.md

 **12. Add Bulk Tags**

-Add multiple tags on multiple files using array of file ids and array of tags as per the [API documentation here](https://docs.imagekit.io/api-reference/media-api/add-tags-bulk)
+Add multiple tags on multiple files using an array of file ids and an array of tags as per the [API documentation here](https://docs.imagekit.io/api-reference/media-api/add-tags-bulk)

 ```ruby
 imagekitio.add_bulk_tags(